Entry requirements

 Do you go on any trips in Psychology?

-Planned trips include: a trip to London to attend a Psychology conference;
+Planned trips include: a residential trip to Vienna to visit psychologist Sigmund Freud's museum.

 What support will I get?